TianpeiLuke/SelfStudyNotes/self-study/deep_learning/README.md

 - Back-Propagation and Auto-differentiation

-- Regularization, Bias-Variance Tradeoff and Double Descent Phenomenon
+- Bias-Variance Tradeoff, Regularization and Double Descent Phenomenon

 - Optimization Methods in Deep Learning